 System limitations Even with PDC, final responsibility for estimating the distance between the vehicle and any objects always remains with the driver.

 Even when sensors are involved, there is a blind spot in which objects cannot be detected.
 Recognition of some objects can be beyond the limits of physical ultrasonic measurement, for example with towing bars or hitches or with thin or wedgeshaped objects.
 It is also possible that low objects already detected, such as a curb edge, can disappear in the blind spot of the sensors before a continuous tone is sounded, or that protruding objects higher above the ground, such as ledges, are not detected.
 Loud sources of sound outside and inside your vehicle can drown the PDC signal tone.◀ Keep the sensors clean and free of ice or snow in order to ensure that they will continue to operate effectively.
 Do not apply high pressure spray to the sensors for a prolonged period of time.
-Always maintain a distance which is greater than 4 in/10 cm.◀ AIR CONDITIONING SYSTEM
+Always maintain a distance which is greater than 4 in/10 cm.◀ NDEX AIR CONDITIONING SYSTEM

 - 1 Air onto the windshield and onto the side windows

-- 2 Air for the upper body area 80
+- 2 Air for the upper body area 84

 - 3 Air for the front and rear footwells

-- 4 Temperature 79
+- 4 Temperature 83

-- 5 Windshield heating 79
+- 5 Windshield heating 83

-- 6 Air volume/Blower 79
+- 6 Air volume/Blower 83

-- 7 Cooling function 79
+- 7 Cooling function 83

-- 8 Air distribution 79
+- 8 Air distribution 83

-- 9 Recirculated air mode 79
+- 9 Recirculated air mode 83

-- 10 Rear window defroster 79
+- 10 Rear window defroster 83

+82

+AIR CONDITIONING SYSTEM

 Air volume/Blower

 You can select blower speeds from 1 to 4.
-Position 0: fan is off.
-The heating, ventilation and air

-conditioning operate in position

-1 or higher.
+Position 0: blower is switched off.
+The heating, ventilation and air conditioning operate in position 1 or higher.
 Temperature

 Turn to the right, red, to increase the temperature.

-Turn to the left, blue, to cool the air.
+Turn to the left, blue, to decrease the temperature.
 Air distribution

-Air distribution towards upper body region - , upper body region and footwell - , footwell , footwell and windows - , and windows W.
+Air distribution towards upper body region 🔹 , upper body region and footwell 📌 , footwell , footwell and windows 1, and windows W.

-Intermediate positions are possible, refer to illustration and overview on page 78.
+Intermediate positions are possible, refer to illustration and overview on page 82.
 Rear window defroster

 The LED is lit when the rear window defroster is on.
-The heater switches off auto- The heater switches off automatically after a short time.
+The heater switches off automatically after a short time.